5 Wine Flaws That Can Actually Be Very Good

 When Pyrazine is a Wine Flaw

-When the bell pepper flavors are so overwhelming that the wine tastes unbalanced.
-Like brettanomyces, this very much comes down to individual preference!
+When the bell pepper flavors are so overwhelming that the wine tastes unbalanced, like Brettanomyces, this primarily comes down to individual preference.

 Wine Flaws are in the Eye of the Beholder

-You can also start to identify when these flaws really are problematic and you need to send a wine back.
+You can also start to identify when these flaws are problematic, and you need to send the wine back.

-If you want to get really nerdy about it, we recommend Jamie Goode’s book Flawless: Understanding Faults in Wine for an approachable and informative deep dive into the world of wine faults.
+If you want to get nerdy about wine flaws, we recommend Jamie Goode’s book Flawless: Understanding Faults in Wine for an approachable and informative deep dive into the world of wine faults.